bnidevs/ButtonParty/README.md

      - This route redirects requests into the same lambda function mentioned above.

 #### RDS
-The RDS consists of a serverless Aurora cluster with
+The RDS consists of a serverless Aurora cluster with a minimum allocation of 1 compute unit and a maximum allocation of 2 compute units (subject to production conditions).

 **Schemas**